-The undersigned hereby appoints Harry Leonhardt, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes him to vote all the shares of capital stock of Poseida Therapeutics, Inc. which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorney to vote in his discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.
+The undersigned hereby appoints Mark J. Gergen and Harry J. Leonhardt, and each of them, with the power to act without the other, as the true and lawful attorney of the undersigned, with full power of substitution and revocation, and authorizes each of them to vote all the shares of capital stock of Poseida Therapeutics, inc. which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before he meeting and revoking any proxy heretofore given.

-THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR.
-IF NO DIRECTION IS GIVEN.
-SHARES WILL BE VOTED IDENTICAL TO THE BOARD OF DIRECTORS RECOMMENDATION.
+THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED IDENTICAL TO THE BOARD OF DIRECTORS RECOMMENDATION.
 This proxy, when properly executed, will be voted in the manner directed herein.
 In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the meeting or any adjournment or postponement thereof.

 You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
-The Named Proxies cannot vote your shares unless you sign (on the reverse side) and return this card
+The Named Proxies cannot vote your shares unless you sign (on the reverse side) and return this card.